Skin school, Acne, Anti-aging, Skincare

 For example, one of the primary reasons the medical establishment takes acne so seriously is because it represents a chronic irritation to the skin.
 Chronic irritation is lousy news anywhere in the body and is just as detrimental to skin health.

-Tretinoin purging is not as common as you would think.
+The tretinoin purge is not as common as you would think.
 Not every breakout is a purge.

 Skin purging can be minimized by starting with a low concentration of tretinoin, applying it sparingly, using a gentle cleanser and moisturizer, wearing sunscreen daily, and being patient and consistent with tretinoin.